scottyschup/puddlejumper/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Account Creation (~1 day)
+### Phase 1: Rails Setup/Database Seed (~1 day)
-I will implement user authentication in Rails based on the practices learned at App Academy.
-By the end of this phase, users will be able to create accounts using a simple text form in a Rails view.
-Because logging in is not a prerequisite to searching, I will be implementing a "guest user" account.
+Because logging in is not a prerequisite to searching, I will begin with creating the gate travel seed data for the search form and getting all of the initialization preliminaries done.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]